-- FTA’s integrated courses allow you to go from little or no flying experience to a “Frozen ATPL” in approximately 21-22 months.
-It is a full time programme completed from our base at Brighton City Airport On the other hand, FTA’s modular courses enable to complete training around their lifestyle or other commitments.
-This is a popular route for students to gain their Frozen ATPL alongside work or studies.
+- FTA’s integrated course allows you to go from little or no flying experience to a “Frozen ATPL” in approximately 21 months.
+It is a full-time programme completed from our base at Brighton City Airport.
+FTA’s modular courses enable cadets to complete training around their lifestyle or other commitments.
+This is a popular route for students learning to fly while working or studying.
 Modular pilot training courses can also be taken as and when desired, as long as course pre-requisites are met.
 Take a look at our training programmes on the FTA website for more information.

 How long does modular take?

 - From zero experience to holding a frozen ATPL, modular training would take around 2 years to complete.
-This of course depends on your pace and commitments in addition to your study.
+This of course depends on the commitments you have in addition to your study.
 You can find out more about the modular route to Frozen ATPL on the FTA website.

 Which planes do you fly at FTA?

-- FTAs training fleet grows year on year.
-The current fleet is comprised of both single-engine piston (SEP) and multi-engine piston (MEP) aircraft – all maintained in accordance with exceeding stringent European EASA regulations.
-The Standard Integrated Flight Deck Programme uses exclusively Diamond DA40 and Diamond DA42 aircraft.
-On the Economy programme, students complete their first 3 flight phases in a Piper PA28, before continuing advanced phases in FTA’s fleet of Diamond aircraft.
-More details on our airport and fleet can be found online.
+- FTA's training fleet grows year on year.
+The current fleet is comprised of both single-engine piston (SEP) and multi-engine piston (MEP) aircraft – all maintained in accordance with exceeding stringent regulations.
+Students on the Integrated Flight Deck Programme fly a single-engine aircraft such as the Piper PA28, before completing the advanced phases in our Diamond aircraft.
+More details on our airport and fleet can be found here.

 - Diamond DA40: The Diamond Star DA40 is a four seat, single-engine Diamond Star DA40 ideal for training commercial pilots.
 It has 135 Horse power and features similar systems found in modern commercial airline jets.